Monster Boy and the Cursed Kingdom: Gameplay

 Monster Boy and the Cursed Kingdom is a side-scrolling adventure game in which players control Jin as he battles enemies and solves puzzles to progress through the story.
-Similar to the 1989 Sega Master System game, Wonder Boy III: The Dragon's Trap, Jin gains five different animal forms throughout the course of the game, which can be switched between at will once obtained.
+Similar to the 1989 Master System game, Wonder Boy III: The Dragon's Trap, Jin gains five different animal forms throughout the course of the game, which can be switched between at will once obtained.
 These include a pig who can sniff out hidden contraptions and clues; a snake who can spit venom, climb walls and enter small spaces; a frog who can swim, use his tongue to swing on hoops and carry items; a lion who can dash and break through blocks; and a dragon who can fly and spit fire projectiles.
 Jin's human form can warp and pass through obstacles.
 In addition to these forms, players can obtain weapons and armor from shops, many of which offer unique abilities and can be upgraded by finding gemstones.
 There are also various magic spells that can be used by Jin in either his human or pig forms.
 Defeated enemies may drop coins, hearts or magic resourcers.

 Exploration works similarly to "Metroidvania" titles, where the player goes through interconnected areas that require certain abilities in order to be accessed.
 Over the course of the game, the player gains access to fast travel teleporters that allows to quickly move from one area to the other.
 Exploration often rewards players with magic upgrades, health point increases and also pieces of the legendary golden armor, which upon collected can be forged by a blacksmith.

 The game uses an auto-save system upon going through the save altars, which come in two variations: the normal save altar, and the angel save altar, which fully recovers Jin's health.
 Dying has no penalty, and the player will return to the last checkpoint without losing any progress; any items and coins obtained will be retained.

 The game also features a map which provides information about various areas, and also shows places where the player is supposed to go at the current time.
 The map develops and adds new images as the player moves through the game.